EdidiongEsu/african-restaurant/README.md

 # african-restaurant
-Development of an african restaurant website.
+Development of Ounje Cafe's (an african restaurant) website.